opendp/PSI/README.md

           python manage.py migrate
           python manage.py runserver 8080

-Any port other than 8000 can be specified because rook runs on 8000.
+Any port other than 8000 can be specified because flask runs on 8000.

-To allow communication with rook, CORS request have to be enabled on your browser:
+To allow communication with Flask, CORS request have to be enabled on your browser:

 Enabling CORS request to local files on Chrome:
 `google-chrome --disable-web-security --user-data-dir="[path to ../PSI/data]"`